atlesn/rrr/README.md

 - Message forwarding, media or protocol conversion etc.
 - Host monitoring, logging
 - Print spooling
+- General capture and acquisition of all kinds of data, messages and telegrams

 RRR is used by starting one or more modules with different capabilities that read messages from each other.
 Some modules also use networking to communicate with different types of devices or with RRR programs on other hosts.
 Once a message